 The final three races for the day are the David Nicholson Mares’ Hurdle, Fred Winter Juvenile Handicap Hurdle and the National Hunt Challenge Cup.

-Wednesday / Ladies Day
+Wednesday / Style Wednesday

 Day two of the festival sees another highly competitive line-up of races and horses.
-The day opens with the Baring Bingham (Ballymore) Novices’ Hurdle and is followed by the Broadway (Brown Advisory) Novices’ Chase.
+The day opens with the Baring Bingham (Gallagher) Novices’ Hurdle and is followed by the Broadway (Brown Advisory) Novices’ Chase.

 Next is one of the toughest races of the whole week, the Coral Cup Handicap Hurdle, which has a massive field of 20+ runners.
 It’s not a particularly long race at 2m 5f, but the pace is rapid and it often comes down to which horse has the biggest heart, which isn’t easy to predict given the field size.
 If ever there was a race where the form book tends to go out the window, this would be it.